 Thomas Smale – FE International

 If you want to succeed long-term, you want to have the best article on a topic.
 There’s no reason why you can’t keep building on it, either.
-The days of producing lots of low-quality content and ranking for keywords is gone, longer form, industry-leading content will ultimately win.
+The days of producing lots of low-quality content and ranking for keywords are gone.
+Longer form, industry-leading content will ultimately win.

 David Krauter – Websites That Sell